dseguy/clearPHP/rules/avoid-those-slow-functions.md

 ## Rule Details

-Using any of the functions mentionned above will trigger a warning.
+Using any of the functions mentioned above will trigger a warning.

 <!--
 ### Options